About the Lab

 Research Affiliate - Former Central Office Administrator

-Heather is a PhD candidate at Pacific University in Forest Grove, Oregon.
+Heather recently received her PhD from Pacific University in Forest Grove, Oregon.
 Heather’s extensive career in public education includes years as a middle school teacher, elementary principal, and HR director.
 Her vast experience as a district-level administrator served as the foundation for Heather’s interest in learning more about the impact of superintendent turnover on district-level leaders and has become the topic for her dissertation.
 In addition to her research, Heather is involved in developing Civic Saturday events for her community; a growing program developed with the belief that we all have the ability to make positive changes in our communities.
 In her free time, Heather enjoys getting to the Oregon coast where every day is enjoyable no matter the weather.
 She claims any day walking on the beach is a good day!

 miie_logo